rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   In 1930 the Vienna Circle and the Berlin Circle took over the journal *Annalen der Philosophie* and made it the main journal of logical empiricism under the title *Erkenntnis*, edited by Carnap and Reichenbach.
+-   Carnap, R. (1932).
+The elimination of metaphysics through logical analysis of language. [^Carnap1932]
 -   A.J.
 Ayer (1910-1989)
     -   Ayer, A.J.
 (1936). *Language, Truth, and Logic*. [^Ayer1936]
     -   Helped the spread of positivism in British academia.